 Gooding, Mel; Mabberley, David; Studholme, Joe.

-Joseph Banks’ Florilegium: Botanical Treasures from Cook’s First Voyage
+Joseph Banks’ Florilegium: Botanical Treasures from Cook’s First Voyage.

 Thames and Hudson Ltd.